 Recommender system data model

-Reommenders efficiency depend heavily on descriptive attributes of both users and items to be recommended.
+Recommenders’ efficiency depends heavily on descriptive attributes of both users and items to be recommended.
 So, beyond categorizing the informative contents (recommended items), it is also necessary to define further aspects to be considered by the recommendation algorithm, such as user and contextual characteristics.
 So, the personalized recommendation will be based on a data model composed by three information strands (Figure 1):

 Figure 1.
 Information strands used by the CARS algorithm and user feedback.